cmendible/cmendible.github.io/_posts/2016-04-06-export-azure-resource-groups-templates.md

 Export-AzureRmResourceGroup -ResourceGroupName  [-Path ]
 ```

-Using <a href="https://github.com/azure/azure-xplat-cli" target="_blank">Microsoft Azure Cross Platform Command Line</a> and the following command you can save the template for the specified resource group.</p>
+Using <a href="https://github.com/azure/azure-xplat-cli" target="_blank">Microsoft Azure Cross Platform Command Line</a> and the following command you can save the template for the specified resource group.

 ``` powershell
 azure group export [directory]